denzuko-forked/dotfiles/README.markdown

 If you're using git, you'll notice the current branch name shows up in the prompt while in a git repository.

+I have also added support for a darn sweet tool known as keytool(1) and for localized manpages and bin folders.

 If you're using Rails, you'll find some handy aliases (below).
 You can also use show_log and hide_log in script/console to show the log inline.